zcash/zips/zip-XXXX.rst

    new network rules, orphaning a minority effort.
 They can also attack any fork attempt that doesn't change
-2. Users can veto a fork by refusing to update their full nodes, rejecting blocks as invalid -- as demonstrated in the UASF fiasco resulting from the SegWit2x attempt to force a Bitcoin hardfork.
+2. Users can veto a fork by refusing to update their full nodes, rejecting blocks as invalid -- as demonstrated in the UASF movement successfully countering the SegWit2x attempt to force a Bitcoin hardfork.
 Users can also vote with their dollars, acting as a fork resolution of last resort via market pressure.
 3. Developers can refuse to update client codebases to follow a fork.
 While this might not seem like a strong veto, in practice that means any fork will need at least one additional development team, or the agreement of existing client